-This standard addresses a need for an openly defined, independent standard for controlling information exchange to and from personal health devices (PHDs) and compute engines (e.g., cell phones, personal computers, personal health appliances, and set top boxes).
-Interoperability is the key to growing the potential market for these devices and to enabling people to be better informed participants in the management of their health.
+This standard addresses the need for an openly defined, independent standard that support information exchange to and from personal health devices and compute engines (e.g., cell phones, personal computers, personal health appliances, and set top boxes).
+Interoperability is key to growing the potential market for these devices and enabling people to be better informed participants in the management of their heath.